thefilesareinthecomputer/agent-zero/README.md

 - **Long-term memory** -- every conversation is embedded in ChromaDB (nomic-embed-text, 8192 token context) with smart deduplication, contradiction detection, LLM-based novelty filtering, compact summaries for low-cost injection, and soft decay (recency as tiebreaker, never a filter)
 - **Entity registry** -- SQLite-backed store of named entities (people, places, projects, concepts) automatically extracted from conversations via e2b, with alias dedup and mention tracking
 - **Knowledge base** -- Obsidian-compatible markdown files the agent owns and manages, with semantic search, heading trees (H1-H5 with subtree token counts), and three-step retrieval (search summaries -> browse tree -> load sections)
+- **Conditional system prompt** -- core prompt always present (~350 tokens); KB workflow rules and retrieval directives injected only when the knowledge base is relevant to the query.
+Conversational messages get ~65% smaller system prompts
+- **Snapshot capture** -- user says "snapshot" or "save that" and the agent's last response is saved as a KB file automatically.
+No content reproduction required -- the response is captured before the model runs
 - **Multi-model orchestration** -- e4b handles chat, e2b handles tagging, 26b loads on-demand for KB file creation (draft/refine pipeline) or manual toggle, then unloads immediately
 - **CLAUDE.md bridge** -- agent assembles project context from the knowledge base and writes it to any project directory for Claude Code to pick up
 - **REST API** -- localhost-only, bearer token auth, full CRUD on the knowledge base